JordanMicahBennett/Supersymmetric-artificial-neural-network/Elementary pseudocode.md

 Overview before pseudocode
 ===========================
 ![](https://i.imgur.com/wbklbFL.png)

 Image snippet, because markdown doesn't appear to support LATex Math Symbols.
 (Source [a quora answer of mine](https://www.quora.com/How-far-are-we-from-achieving-artificial-general-intelligence-AGI/answer/Jordan-Bennett-9?srid=Jj6I))

+As you can see in the concluding line above, there is good motivation to do something wrt to _SU(m|n)_ space.
+This is what the "Supersymmetric Artificial Neural Network" is all about.

 Pseudocode
 ===========================